 Bloomberg’s ban may not sit well on New Yorkers’ stomachs, but researchers from the University of Auckland and the University of Otago in New Zealand present evidence in this week’s PLoS Medicine that government does have a role to play in regulating consumption.
 They argue that subsidizing “good” foods and taxing “bad” ones could lead people to choose healthier items, especially consumers in lower income brackets.

 Americans eat an incredible 22 teaspoons of sugar per day, or 17 four-pound bags of sugar per year.
 Combined with saturated fats and trans-fats in fast food and other fried fare, rates of preventable disease have soared.
-According to the Centers for Disease Control and Prevention (CDC), the incidence of diabetes in the U.S. rose 176 percent between 1980 and 2010.
+According to the

 “Dietary intakes of saturated fat and sodium, in particular, are higher than national recommendations, and intakes of fruit and vegetables are lower.
 These sub-optimal dietary intakes are major risk factors for non-communicable diseases (NCDs) including diabetes, heart disease, and several types of cancer,” says Dr. Helen Eyles, lead study author and Public Health Nutritionist at the National Institute for Health Innovation at the University of Auckland.
 “NCDs have overtaken infectious diseases as the greatest cause of early death in many countries, including the U.S. If we can make small improvements to dietary intakes across populations, we can produce large improvements to population health.”